luna-c/luna-c.github.io/_posts/2015-06-22-Harpooning-the-Whale.md

 There are obvious gaps in my program.
 For example, the **666** count ignores all instances split with punctuation attached--i.e. 'whales,' or 'whales.' or 'whales;'.
 And all the occurences might not be referencing THE whale(Moby Dick).
 So I am overlooking many shortcomings while employing dramatic simplification.
 But I love this whalecount because I found a connection between the Beast, a major mythological icon, and the whale.
 I created--with the help of Python--yet another allegory concealed in Melville's text.

 So I got that amazing feeling of successfully programming a solution x1000.
-Creating it expanded the levels of enjoyment and understanding I derive from programming.
-I fashion *meaning* in my programs and in my narratives.
+Creating this program expanded the levels of enjoyment and understanding I derive from programming.

 You can find my full program [here](https://github.com/luna-c/moby-dick-word-analysis).
 This blog is associated with **lunacy** for a reason!